 Functionality Across Current and Future Technologies

-Of course, there are limits to this logic.
-Many technologies and web accessibility techniques are not supported in older browsers and screen readers.
-Modern web developers should not be forced to develop to the "lowest common denominator".
-Developers can and should feel free to take advantage of technological advances, including in areas related to accessibility.
+Of course, reasonable limits apply to this logic.
+Designers and developers should not feel forced to accommodate outdated browsers that are no longer supported by their own creators.
+They should feel free to take advantage of technological advances, including in areas related to accessibility.
 When considering implementation of innovative technologies and techniques, they must strike a balance between pushing innovation boundaries and considering the technologies their end users will be using, employing graceful degradation where appropriate.

 Using Technologies According to Specification

-Rather than focus on the limitations of old technologies, it is often better to focus on the possibilities offered by current and future technologies.
-WebAIM's Screen Reader User Surveys indicate that most screen reader users tend to use fairly up-to-date browsers and screen readers, though there will always be some who lag behind.
-In order to create content that is "future proof"—compatible with future technologies—it is necessary to use current technologies according to specification, so that future browsers and content viewers will know how to interpret the content and facilitate the desired user experience.
+Rather than focus on the limitations of old technologies, it is often helpful to focus on the possibilities offered by current and future technologies.
+WebAIM's Screen Reader User Surveys indicate that most screen reader users tend to use up-to-date browsers and screen readers, though there will always be some who lag.
+To create content that is compatible with future technologies, it is necessary to use current technologies according to specification, so that future browsers and assistive technologies will be able to interpret the content and facilitate the desired user experience.